python/typeshed/CONTRIBUTING.md

 * use variable annotations instead of type comments, even for stubs that target older versions of Python;
 * for arguments with a type and a default, use spaces around the `=`.
+The code formatter [black](https://github.com/ambv/black) will format stubs according to this standard.

 Stub files should only contain information necessary for the type checker, and leave out unnecessary detail: